Note: The information listed may change and update as the situation unfolds.

 - Effective April 5th, all members in the “Wellness Department” will receive $2/hour appreciation pay until further notice.
 All other employees will receive $1/hour appreciation pay.
 This increase will be reviewed and possibly extended to a later date.

 United Methodist Communities (Bristol Glen, Collingswood, Pitman, The Shores) Members —

-- All workers will receive a $2/hour appreciation pay on all worked hours (including overtime).
+- Beginning March 29, all workers will receive a $2/hour appreciation pay on all worked hours (including overtime).
 For clarification, this will not be paid on PTO, paid holidays, or other paid time that is not actually worked.
-This will be paid for hours worked during the next two pay periods beginning March 29, 2020.
+This will extend through the month of June.
 The company will review and possibly extend and/or modify as the situation unfolds.